 The Student Petitions Committee meets three times a year at the close of the fall, spring and summer semesters, and as needed, to rule on specific academic problems.

-A student must petition the Committee in writing, describing the situation, and may be asked to present his or her case at the Committee meeting.
-The petition should be submitted to the Executive Director of Student Affairs.
+A student must petition the committee in writing, describing the situation, and may be asked to present his or her case at the committee meeting.
+The petition form is obtained from and submitted to the Assistant Dean for Student Affairs.

 As professional nurses, students are responsible for protecting the privacy and confidentiality of patients and research participants.
 The following guidelines are intended to minimize the risks of using social media:

 - First and foremost, nurses must recognize that they have an ethical and legal obligation to maintain patient privacy and confidentiality at all times.